ondrabus/kontent-delivery-sdk-swift/README.md

 ## Further information

-For more developer resources, visit the Kentico Kontent tutorials at <https://docs.kontent.ai/tutorials/develop-apps>.
+For more developer resources, visit the Kontent tutorials at <https://docs.kontent.ai/tutorials/develop-apps>.

 ## Feedback & Contributing